Enlarged version: challenges to comprehension

 There is an historical irony to the fact that the recent period, which has seen emergence of interest in sustainability as a policy issue for states, has also seen the emergence into public debate of the challenges of male impotence and erectile dysfunction -- namely the unsustainability of erections.
 The special twist to this irony is that the uncontrollable pursuit of traditional remedial aphrodisiacs has been a major factor in exacerbating the consequences of trade in endangered species and products derived from them (eg powdered rhino horn, dried penises of various species, etc).
 The decimation of some species, such as tigers and rhinos, has been linked to the continuing popularity of centuries-old sexual and other medicinal folk remedies in Asian cultures.
 In Chinese traditional medicine, animal parts -- known in East Asia as pu foods -- are reputed to endow a man with the potency of the animal itself, or with the potency implied by the shape of the appendage.

-The importance attached to "sustainability" in this sense has been powerfully demonstrated in the West by the popularity of Viagra and similar products.
+The importance attached to 'sustainability' in this sense has been powerfully demonstrated in the West by the popularity of Viagra and similar products.
 In Europe an estimated 36 million men suffer from erectile dysfunction.
 These include those decision-makers most responsible for developing an effective response to the challenges of sustainability -- such as Eurocrats, and Members of the European Parliament, who have a Viagra allowance of around £35 a month (Guardian, 9 Aug 2002).
 In the USA, more than 7 million men have used it to improve their sexual function.
 It has been prescribed there more than 22 million times.
 It is available in more than 90 countries worldwide.
 It is claimed to work for up to 82% of users.
-Arguably more attention, publicity and resources, has been given to the need for "sustainable erections" than to "sustainable development".
+Arguably more attention, publicity and resources, has been given to the need for 'sustainable erections' than to 'sustainable development'.
 The importance of such potency to human reproduction and its contribution to the increasing challenges of over-population need no comment.
 But the psychological implications of erectile dysfunction and impotency on policy directives relating to sustainable development merit some reflection.

 In this light, it is also ironic that thinking about sustainable development tends to be undertaken using a masculine mind-set [Janis Birkeland, 1999].
 Chris Dutilh and Gerda Casimir (2002), for example, review the main forces counteracting sustainable development.
 Their hypothesis is that those forces are inherent to the dualistic nature of each individual, having both an outgoing (masculine) element which aims to manifest itself, as well as a caring (feminine) element which is concerned about continuity and future generations.
 They conclude: